-According to the latest trends by Gartner, by the end of 2016 DevOps will be employe`d by 25% of Global 2000 organizations as part of their broader digital transformation goals.
-While many organizations already have some form of DevOps automation in place, whether it be a collection of specific DevOps automation tools or a homegrown system, workload automation has traditionally been overlooked in the DevOps arena.
-With multiple siloed automation tools, DevOps processes become even more complicated and difficult to coordinate.
+According to the latest trends by Gartner, by the end of 2016 DevOps practices will be employed by 25% of Global 2000 organizations as part of their broader digital transformation goals.
+While many organizations already have some form of DevOps implementation in place, whether it be a collection of specific DevOps tools or a homegrown system, workload automation has traditionally been overlooked in the DevOps arena.
+With multiple siloed automation tools, DevOps practices become even more complicated and difficult to coordinate.
 But what many organizations don’t know is that with the right workload automation solution, they can take a consolidated approach and streamline the processes that make up a DevOps implementation and ongoing use.

 DevOps is collaboration between Development and Operations teams to build, test, and correct new features and new products within companies.
-In many organizations, development teams work on creating, building, and evolving products to ensure the organization is up-to-date, while operations teams perform routine checks on the new products to ensure that everything is running smoothly and efficiently.
+In many organizations, development teams work on creating, building, and evolving products to ensure the organization is up-to-date, while ops teams perform routine checks on the new products to ensure that everything is running smoothly and efficiently.
 The process of communication between these two departments is considered DevOps.

 The process between the two teams can be extensive, tedious, and is a constant relationship.
-DevOps can be complicated, as it often means something a little different to each organization.
-It can be difficult to know exactly where to start when implementing your DevOps initiative.
+DevOps practices can be complicated, as it often means something a little different to each organization.
+It can be difficult to know exactly where to start with your DevOps implementation.
 Fortunately, Gartner has some advice.

 Gartner’s 7 Steps to Starting Your DevOps Initiative